IU-PR/Capstone_project/content/docs/2024/A-Shot/week04.md

 Throughout the development process, we faced some difficulties while connecting the model to the application.
 Despite these challenges, we successfully integrated model into our product and tested the functionality.
-As a result, the desktop application includes one of the main features, offering the user the capabilities of the model, offering functionality of the blur-detection model.
+As a result, the desktop application includes one of the main features, offering the user the capabilities of the model.

 ## **Weekly Progress Report**